sst/sst/www/docs/advanced/source-maps.md

 });
 ```

-Alternatively, you can also enable source maps for all the functions in your app.
+Alternatively, enable source maps for all the functions in your app.

 ```js title="sst.config.ts" {8,10-12}
 export default {